erick805/rickylau-dev/content/blog/react-hooks/index.md

 If we wanted to reset the count, we would also need a componentWillUnMount().

-_Here is a better read on lifecycle methods - [React Lifecycle Methods - A Deep Dive by Mosh Hamedani](https://programmingwithmosh.com/javascript/react-lifecycle-methods/) if you are interested in learning more about lifecycle methods._
+_Here is a better read on lifecycle methods - [React Lifecycle Methods - A Deep Dive by Mosh Hamedani](https://programmingwithmosh.com/javascript/react-lifecycle-methods/)_

 **Side effects using React hooks**